Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed the use of deep learning methods to detect and localize the skin lesions that are trained and tested on the ISBI-2017 challenge dataset.
-We evaluated the performance of these models on PH2 and a subset of HAM10000 with high accuracy.
-It is a very challenging task as there are high intra-class variations and inter-class similarities in terms of visual, size, color and appearance in the various skin lesion classes.
-The Faster-RCNN-InceptionV2 method outperformed the state-of-the-art segmentation model for ROI detection on all testing sets.
-ROI detection and data augmentation are two important aspects of medical image analysis.
-We demonstrated the potential of this ROI detection work to propose a natural data-augmentation method that produce the augmentation of skin lesions with different magnification and angles.
-With natural data-augmentation as a pre-processing step, the performance of state-of-the-art deep learning algorithms for both segmentation and classification tasks have significantly improved.
-Further, we designed a real-time smart-phone application for ROI detection using the light-weight model (SSD-InceptionV2) on an android device attached with a MoleScope.
-In the future, this work can be extended to train deep learning models to combine both classification and localization ground truths for multi-class skin lesion detection for the diagnosis of different types of skin cancer.
+In this work, we proposed the use of deep learning methods to detect and localize skin lesions.
+We trained and tested our methods on the 2017 ISIC Challenge dataset.
+We evaluated the performance of these models on completely unseen the PH2 dataset and a subset of the HAM10000 dataset with high accuracy.
+The Faster R-CNN Inception-V2 method outperformed the state-of-the-art segmentation model for ROI detection on all testing sets.
+ROI detection and data-augmentation are two important aspects of medical image analysis.
+Further, we designed a real-time smartphone application for ROI detection using a lightweight model (SSD Inception-V2) on an Android device attached to a MoleScope.